rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I am planning another high level post to discuss programming from a different but relevant angle, it will be about empirical and deductive aspects of working with code.
 I believe these 2 aspects impact our cognitive loads in interesting ways.
 So, this post will focus on cognitive challenges caused by code.
-The next post will focus more on a human aspect.
+The next post will focus more on the human aspect.

 This post reflects on my personal observations accumulated over 27 years of professional programming work, augmented by a few years of academic teaching.
 I am not a psychologist, these are observations of a coder.